 When my youngest brother Adrian first started training, I always stressed the importance of protein.
 I got on him about getting enough protein in.
-He finally asked me once:
+He finally asked me one day:

 What’s the scoop on getting in enough protein on a daily basis?

-What did the experts had to say about protein per day?
+Let’s see what the experts had to say about protein per day…

 What are the rules for eating protein?